johanmeijer/grott/README.md

 In sniff mode (default and compatable with older Grott versions) IP sniffering technology is used (based on: https://github.com/buckyroberts/Python-Packet-Sniffer).
 In this mode the data needs to be "re-routed" using linux IP forwarding on the device Grott is running.
 In this mode Grott "sees" every IP package and when a Growatt TCP packages passes it will be processed and a MQTT will be sent if inverter status information is detected.

-With the new proxy mode Grott is listening on a IP port (default 5279), processes the data (sent MQTT message) and routes the original packet to the growatt website.
+With the proxy mode Grott is listening on a IP port (default 5279), processes the data (sent MQTT message) and routes the original packet to the growatt website.

-The new mode functionality can be enabled by:
+The proxy mode functionality can be enabled by:

 - mode = proxy in the conf.ini file
 - m proxy parameter during startup